llm-bible/llm-bible.github.io/_publications/lin2023learning.markdown

 bibkey: lin2023learning
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.01399"}
-tags: ['Agentic', 'Multimodal Models', 'Training Techniques', 'Reinforcement Learning', 'RAG']
+tags: ['Agentic', 'RAG', 'Reinforcement Learning', 'Training Techniques', 'Multimodal Models']
 ---
 To interact with humans and act in the world, agents need to understand the range of language that people use and relate it to the visual world.
 While